 Molders typically have very strong Realistic interests.
 Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Molders tend to value Support, Relationships, and Independence.
+Compared to most people, those working as a Molders tend to value Relationships, Support, and Independence.

-Second, Molders moderately value Relationships.
+Most importantly, Molders moderately value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

 Lastly, Molders somewhat value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.